Outdoor terraces in Quebec: enjoying the summer outdoors

 Soft

-Freshly squeezed lemon, Quebec mint, sparkling water.
+Pressed lemon, Quebec mint, sparkling water.
 Simple, refined, refreshing.
-The go-to non-alcoholic drink for summer patios.
+The go-to non-alcoholic drink for summer terraces.

 AlcoholNo